Skip to main content

 Note As a best practice, you should leave the default score weight values in place, and only adjust them if needed.

-For more information about the parameters and default values for the security dynamic-authorization trust-score-component modify command, refer to the ONTAP manual pages.
+Learn more about the security dynamic-authorization trust-score-component modify command in the ONTAP command reference.

 The following are the components that you can modify, along with their default score and percentage weights: